The Beautician and the Beast poster

 The inciting incident occurs at 12 minutes when Joy is mistaken for a science teacher and offered a position as tutor to the children of Boris Pochenko, the autocratic president of the fictional Eastern European nation Slovetzia.
 The job offer is made due to a resume mix-up..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Joy boards the plane to Slovetzia, actively choosing to leave her comfortable life for adventure.
+This demonstrates the protagonist's commitment to Joy boards the plane to Slovetzia, actively choosing to leave her comfortable life for adventure.
 She commits to the journey despite her uncertainty., moving from reaction to action.

 At 54 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Joy and Boris share a romantic moment - perhaps a dance or intimate conversation where they connect emotionally.
+Of particular interest, this crucial beat Joy and Boris share a romantic moment - perhaps a dance or intimate conversation where they connect emotionally.
 Joy believes she's breaking through to him.
 The stakes raise as their feelings become undeniable, but so do the obstacles (his position, political pressures)., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 77 minutes (73% through) represents the emotional nadir.
 Here, Boris sends Joy away, choosing duty over love.
 Joy is devastated and must return to New York.
 The relationship appears to be over.
-Joy faces the death of her dream - both the adventure and the love story., reveals the protagonist at their lowest point.
+Joy faces the death of her dream - both the adventure and the love story., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 80% of the runtime.
 Boris has a realization - he must choose love over fear.
 He decides to pursue Joy and embrace democratic reforms, combining his leadership with the lessons of openness Joy taught him.
 Or Joy receives information that brings her back., demonstrating the transformation achieved throughout the journey.